3nws/beako-bot/README.md

 ## Commands

-- `r.avatar member` (shows a member's avatar or the op's if no argument is passed)
+- `r.help cmd` (sends information about the command or just general information if no argument is passed)
 - `r.add_channel` (adds the text channel to the list that will receive notifications), aliases: `r.add`
 - `r.remove_channel` (remove the text channel from the list that will receive notifications), aliases: `r.remove`
+- `r.avatar member` (shows a member's avatar or the op's if no argument is passed)
 - `r.say message` (make the bot say something)
 - `r.clean n` (deletes the last n messages, needs admin permissions), aliases: `r.clear`
 - `r.kick member` (kicks a member, needs kick permission), aliases: `r.yeet`, `r.yeeto`